subsquid/docs/docs/apeworx.md

 [ApeWorx](https://apeworx.io) is a modular Web3 development framework for Python programmers.
 Among other things, it is capable of [retrieving blockchain data in bulk](https://docs.apeworx.io/ape/stable/userguides/data.html).
 The data can come from various sources, including Subsquid Network.

+The network provides free access to blocks and event logs data.
+On long block ranges (>1k blocks) data retrieval is orders of magnitude (>10x) faster compared to RPC-based data sources.

+## Usage

 In an existing [ApeWorx installation](https://docs.apeworx.io/ape/stable/userguides/quickstart.html#installation), run the following to install the `subsquid` plugin:
 ```bash
 ape plugins install "ape-subsquid@git+https://github.com/subsquid/ape-subsquid.git@main"